FAQ & Help

 Foxes usually clean themselves, much like a cat.
-Red and Arctic foxes smell the worst though (if not bathed) so I would recommend a weekly bath if you are attempting to keep them outside.
+Red and Arctic foxes smell the worst however (if not bathed) so we would recommend a weekly bath if you are attempting to keep them outside.
 Usually you do not need to clean Fennecs, unless they get into a mess.
 Any type of running water sometimes scares them, but they can be trained to get used to a bath in the sink, tub, or shower.
 Kitten or cat shampoo is the best, as their skin is extra sensitive.
 Kitten shampoo makes their hair extra soft, as does the brand of pet food.

 6. Do They Shed?